Peng-Rao/Image_processing_notes/notes/chapters/chapter2.typ

 #definition("Image Prior")[
   An *image prior* is a statistical model that captures the expected structure of natural images.
 It is used to regularize the denoising process, guiding the estimator towards plausible solutions.
 ]

+In this chapter, we will explore various image priors and their applications in denoising.
+The goal is to leverage the statistical properties of natural images to improve the quality of denoised outputs.

 #pagebreak()